 PROJECT METHODOLOGY OF VISUAL COMMUNICATION (BD Spec.)

-By going in-depth on the theoretical and methodological competences for this programme, the course prepares the students for an independent and professional management of the whole creative process, with a focus on research and innovation - strategic, innovative and technical.
-This course is the foundation for the thesis development.
-Therefore, besides providing organisational and team management skills, it also covers the following areas: one first part dedicated to branding which, considering the current trends and the exercise of speculative design, allows to develop the ability to project into possible, plausible, probable futures, finally representing them as communication projects on any devices; a second part of immersion in the production techniques of multimedia graphics, declining them on different communication devices according to the creative needs of the project.
+By going in-depth on the theoretical and methodological competences for this programme, the course prepares the students for an independent and professional management of the whole creative process, with a focus on research and innovation.
+This course is also the foundation for the thesis development and covers the following areas: one first part dedicated to branding which, considering the current trends and the exercise of speculative design, develops the ability to project into possible futures; a second part focused on the production techniques of multimedia graphics, declined on different communication devices.